 The server retrieves the actual resource revision and finds it to be 124.
-How should it respond correctly?
-Returning the 409 Conflict code will force the client to try to understand the nature of the conflict and somehow resolve it, potentially confusing the user.
-It is also unwise to fragment the conflict-resolving algorithm and allow each client to implement it independently.

-The server can compare request bodies, assuming that identical requests mean retrying.
-However, this assumption might be dangerously wrong (for example if the resource is a counter of some kind, repeating identical requests is routine).
+How to respond correctly?
+The 409 Conflict code might be returned, but then the client will be forced to understand the nature of the conflict and somehow resolve it, potentially confusing the user.
+It's also unwise to fragment the conflict-resolving algorithm, allowing each client to implement it independently.
+The server may compare request bodies, assuming that identical updates values mean retrying, but this assumption might be dangerously wrong (for example if the resource is a counter of some kind, then repeating identical requests are routine).

-Adding the idempotency token (either directly as a random string or indirectly in the form of drafts) solves this problem.
+Adding the idempotency token (either directly as a random string, or indirectly in a form of drafts) solves this problem.